jsmyth1423/GA-Client-Project-03/README.md

 2. Having a lot of prep on the back-end makes front-end implentation a lot more seamless.

 Going back between the front-end and back-end is to some extent inevitable but we could have had a few more routes and controllers set up from the beginning to make life easier.
 It seems to me that over-preparing on this front is definitely preferable to under-preparing.

+3. Async functions are tricky to perfect but super handy.

+Especially the order of certain lines which would not appear to be co-dependent, can really influence how seamless the page is and whether or not your states will get out of sync.
+Tinkering is almost always required since getting it right first time is a work in progress!

 ---